Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Circuit-level decoding of color code lattice surgery

 \section{Circuit-level decoding of color code lattice surgery}

 Although in principle the lattice surgery of triangular color codes is feasible, it still requires a circuit-level decoding strategy for its practical application.
-In this section, we focus on the decoding algorithm of the lattice surgery of triangular color codes.
-Sec~\ref{Decoding lattice} presents the decoding algorithm in a specific example.
-Sec~\ref{further discussion} shows the numerical results and discusses the applicability of our algorithm in several other situations.
+In this section, we focus on the decoding process during the measurement of two-body Pauli operators using lattice surgery.
+Sec~\ref{Decoding lattice} presents the detailed steps of the decoding algorithm.
+Sec~\ref{further discussion} provides numerical results and discusses the applicability of the algorithm.